Gaussian Zonoids, Gaussian determinants and Gaussian random fields: Gaussian zonoids

 We say that a random vector $X\in\R^m$ is \emph{integrable} if $\EE\|X\|<\infty$.
 Given an integrable random vector $X\in\R^m$, we denote by $\EE\seg{X}$ the convex body with support function

 This function is the support function of a convex body because it is sublinear, see~\cite[Theorem~1.7.1]{bible}.
-The convex bodies that can be obtained this way (and their translates) are called \emph{zonoids}, see~\cite[Theorem~3.1]{Vitale} and the zonoid $\EE\seg{X}$ is called the \emph{Vitale zonoid} associated to the random vector $X$ (see~\cite{ZA} where $\EE\seg{X}$ is denoted $K(X)$).
-Note that $h_{[-X,X]}(u)=|\langle u, X\rangle|$ and thus $\EE\seg{X}$ can be thought of as the \emph{expectation} of the random convex body $\tfrac{1}{2}[-X,X]$.
-The following observation is~\cite[Proposition~2.4]{ZA}. \begin{lemma} Let $X\in\R^m$ be an integrable random vector and let $T:\R^m\to \R^n$ be a linear map.
-Then $T(X)\in\R^n$ is integrable and we have $\EE\seg{T(X)}=T(\EE\seg{X}).$ \end{lemma}
+The convex bodies that can be obtained {in} this way (and their translates) are called \emph{zonoids}, see~\cite[Theorem~3.1]{Vitale} and the zonoid $\EE\seg{X}$ is called the \emph{Vitale zonoid} associated to the random vector $X$ (see~\cite{ZA} where $\EE\seg{X}$ is denoted $K(X)$).
+Note that $h_{[-X,X]}(u)=|\langle u, X\rangle|$ and thus $\EE\seg{X}$ can be thought of as the \emph{expectation} of the random convex body

+For more details on the theory of random sets, the reader can refer to~\cite{molchRandSets} where $\EE\seg{X}$ is a particular case of a more general notion called the \emph{selection expectation}.